openziti/ziti-doc/docusaurus/docs/learn/introduction/_components.md

 BrowZer enables operating a web app licensed from a 3rd party and protecting it without the need for making alterations to it.
 Similarly, if the web app can be modified but it is not desirable to do so, BrowZer allows OpenZiti to protect those apps as well.
-The BrowZer Bootstraper does the necessary instrumentation of the web application automatically, on the fly, as it is being loaded from the web server to the user's browser.
+The BrowZer Bootstrapper does the necessary instrumentation of the web application automatically, on the fly, as it is being loaded from the web server to the user's browser.